bhambri94/voluum-apis/README.md

 cd voluum-apis/

 vi config.json
-//save the configs shared above with spreadhseet id and voluum access key and to the file
+//save the configs shared above with spreadhseet id and voluum access key and id to the file

 docker build -t voluum-apis:v1.0 .